wammyT/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

-assignment over more pointers, arrays, and strings.
+pointers arrrays and string x3